Two fake dates, one growing connection…

 She winces.
 “Sorry.
 I think she’s making an effort to incorporate him into the group.”

-I let my head fall back onto the couch.
+I let my head fall back.
 “I just wish I hadn’t made such a spectacle of myself.
 I know when everyone looks at me, all they’re going to think is poor, pathetic Bailey.
 How is it that everyone knew I was into Jack, anyway?”

 “Yup,” I say, lumbering up off the chair to go make myself presentable.